 Anyone who applies for a green card from within the United States who is also subject to the public charge rule must also file Form I-944.
 Very few categories of immigrants are not required to file Form I-944.
 In other words, you likely need to submit Form I-944, Declaration of Self-Sufficiency, if you are filing an adjustment of status application.
 Almost all family-based and employment-based applications require Form I-944.
+This even includes children.
 Failure to submit a required I-944 will result in a denial of your I-485 application.

 Not Required to File Form I-944